 - Increase the take-up of environmentally sustainable laboratory practices in the chemical sciences

-- Facilitate sharing of best practices
+- Facilitate sharing of good practices

-These grants follow a commitment we made in October 2022 following the publication of our Sustainable laboratories report, to provide funding to making research practices in the chemical sciences more environmentally sustainable.
+The grants follow a commitment we made in October 2022 following the publication of our Sustainable laboratories report, to provide funding to making research practices in the chemical sciences more environmentally sustainable.

 Environmentally sustainable research practice refers to doing research activities in a way which minimises their impact on the environment.